mstrout/CUF23-OLCF-Tutorial/README.md

 - `writelnExamples.chpl` - you can write out almost any variable in Chapel with `writeln`

-- `diffusion/*.chpl` - there are some 1D and other 2D heat diffusion examples in this
+- `heat*.chpl` - there are some 1D and other 2D heat diffusion examples in this
    directory.